-We have extensive experience of handling whistleblowing cases and any associated employment tribunal claims and can provide you with comprehensive advice on your options including the amount of compensation you might receive if you win.
-We can also help you with any settlement negotiations as an alternative to bringing a claim.
-This is a complex are of law and professional advice should be sought as early as possible.
+We have extensive experience in handling whistleblowing cases and any associated employment tribunal claims and can provide you with comprehensive advice on your options, including the amount of compensation you might receive if you win.
+In addition, we can also help you with any settlement negotiations as an alternative to bringing a claim.
+This is a complex area of law, and professional advice from a whistleblowing solicitor should be sought as early as possible.

 We will always offer you a FREE, no-obligation telephone consultation followed by a reduced fixed fee meeting to give you comprehensive advice and support on your employment issues.

-We can advise you either by telephone or at a face-to-face meeting at our offices.
-We also offer out of hours and weekend appointments to help you to obtain early advice and support.
+We can advise you either by telephone or at a face-to-face meeting at one of our offices in Kent: Ashford, Canterbury or Maidstone.
+We also offer out-of-hours and weekend appointments to help you to obtain early advice and support.